Asynchronous Massive Access and Neighbor Discovery Using OFDMA: System Model and Main Results

+We focus on the uplink access problem in a system consisting of one access point and $N$ potential devices in total.
+Let $\{0, \cdots, N-1\}$ denote the set of device indices.
+An arbitrary subset of devices are \LL{within the range of the access point} and active, whose indices form the set $\mathcal{K} \subseteq \{0, \cdots, N-1\}$.
+Let $K = |\mathcal{K}|$ denote the number of active devices.
+For tractability, we assume symbol synchrony without frame synchrony, i.e., the delay of each device's signal at the access point is an integer number of symbol intervals.
+We further assume the delays are similar.
+This can be accomplished by using a common beacon to trigger transmissions.
+Specifically, let the delay of any device relative to a reference at the access point be \DG{no more than} $M$ symbol intervals.
+Fig.~\ref{fig:system} illustrates a small example with three devices.

+Let $\bs_k = (s_{k,0},\dots,s_{k,L-1} )$ denote the $L$-symbol codeword transmitted by device $k$.
+In the absence of frequency selectivity, the received signal at every (integer) time $i$ is given by

-where $a_{k} \in \mathbb{C}$ is the channel coefficient, $m_{k}$ is the transmission delay of device $k$, and $w_i$ are independently and identically distributed (i.i.d.) circularly symmetric complex Gaussian random variables with distribution $\mathcal{C N} (0, 2 \sigma^2)$.
+where $a_{k} \in \mathbb{C}$ is the channel coefficient, $m_{k}$ is the transmission delay of device $k$, and $w_i \sim \mathcal{C N} (0, 2 \sigma^2)$ are independently and identically distributed (i.i.d.) circularly symmetric complex Gaussian random variables.
 The discovery scheme is based on signals within a single codeword duration.
 From each receiver's point of view, the signal $s_{k,i} = 0$ for $i < 0$ and $i \geq L$ for all $k$.

-We shall design a transmission and detection scheme with small code length and low computational complexity.
-Each codeword is appropriately designed so that the code length $L$ is sublinear in $N$ when $K$ and $M$ are sublinear in $N$.
-The following two theorems are the key results of this paper:
+We shall design a \LL{massive access} scheme with relatively small codelength and low computational complexity.
+The following two theorems are \LL{our} key results \DG{for the synchronous case and the asynchronous case, respectively}: